marikawakatsu/CooperationPolarization2/README.md

 # CooperationPolarization

-Code for Kawakatsu, Lelkes, Levin, and Tarnita (2021) "Revisiting Madison’s Cure for the “Mischiefs of Faction”: Can Cooperation and Polarization Evolve Together?"
+Code for "Revisiting Madison’s Cure for the “Mischiefs of Faction”: Can Cooperation and Polarization Evolve Together?" by Mari Kawakatsu, Yphtach Lelkes, Simon Levin, and Corina Tarnita (2021).